 What To Do After a Loved One Dies

 No one really talks about what to do when a loved one dies.
-It's just not common, even though the death of a loved one is very common-- we will all have a loved one who dies at some point in our lives.
 When a person you are close to dies, your grief – not to mention your to-do list, including tasks ranging from planning the funeral, meeting with a trust administration or probate lawyer – can be quite overwhelming, especially if you have been named an executor or successor trustee of an estate or trust.

 Below is a quick checklist of crucial details that will make handling the legal affairs of a deceased person easier.
 I know it can be difficult, but some of these things have a deadline, so make sure that you reach out sooner rather than later: